2mal3/Natural-Disaster-Datapack/README.md

-# Natural Disaster Datapack Beta v.1.1.0
+# Natural Disaster Datapack v1.1.1
 Compatibility: Multiplayer 1.16+

 The Natural Disaster Datapack adds over 11 different, adjustable and unique natural disasters.
 These occur in Minecraft over a random period of one week to one month.